Applicants to Purdue

 Current Purdue Students

 The Purdue School of Management and the College of Liberal Arts also provide merit scholarships to outstanding continuing students.
-Many of these scholarships are awarded based on the Purdue University Scholarship Application, usually due by March 1.
+Many of these scholarships are awarded based on the Purdue University Scholarship Application which must be completed early in the spring semester.
 You must have a 3.5 cumulative GPA or higher at the end of the fall semester to apply.
 In addition, there are several college-specific scholarships, some of which require an additional application.
-Students will be notified of any scholarship offer by July 1.
+Students will be notified of any scholarship offers over the summer.

 Presidential and Trustee Scholarship recipients must have at least a 3.0 GPA at the end of the spring semester in order to continue to receive the scholarship for the next year.
 Recipients must be continuously enrolled at Purdue completing at least 30 credit hours per year, including at least one full academic year in the major to which the student was originally admitted.